Healthy CEOI AM CEO PODCASTPodCEO

 Gresham Harkless 1:22

 Let's do it.
 So to kick everything off, I know that session a little bit.
-But I want to hear a little bit more on how you got started.
+But I want to hear a little bit more about how you got started.
 Can you take us through what I call your CEO story, we'll let you get started.

 Tiffany Toombs 1:31